-leveraging best practices at sites that successfully and efficiently bring patients back to care.
+For all patients eligible to be counted under TX_RTT, it is required to report duration of treatment interruption before returning to treatment.
+This can help inform patient reengagement strategies by leveraging best practices at sites that successfully and efficiently bring patients back to care.
 Additionally, this disaggregate will be helpful forproviding high level oversight for clinical outcomes.
 The CD4 result returned disaggregate for restarting or reinitiating on ART allows for targeted programming directed at reducing mortality from advanced HIV disease.
 Same day ART initiation should not be delayed due to pending CD4 results.
-If CD4 results are pending longer than 1 week, they should report patient under "Unknown CD4 result" disaggregate.
-For smaller facilities without access to molecular testing, there will be majority of results in Unknown CD4 disaggregate.
+CD4 tests ordered during the quarter should be reported by the end of the quarter.
+Facilities should make every effort to obtain CD4 results as soon as possible including leveraging available health information systems for expedited access to CD4 results.
+If there is no result at the end of the quarter, then it should be reported as "unknown CD4 result."